 The categories for reading are a mixture between reading purpose and reading particular genres with specific functions.
 In terms of reading purpose, there is a fundamental difference between Reading for orientation and Reading for information / argument.
 The former is sometimes called search reading and mainly takes two forms: firstly, reading a text 'diagonally' at speed in order to decide whether to read (parts of) it properly (= 'skimming'), and secondly, looking quickly through a text searching for something specific - usually a piece of information (='scanning').
-The latter is the way one reads artefacts like bus or train timetables, but sometimes one searches through a long prose text looking for something in particular.
-Then there is a fundamental difference between Reading for information/argument and Reading as a leisure activity.
+The latter is the way one reads artefacts like bus or train timetables, but sometimes one searches through a long prose text looking for information/argument and Reading as a leisure activity.
 The latter may well involve non-fiction, but not necessarily literature.
 It will also encompass magazines and newspapers, blogs, biographies etc. - and possible even texts another person would read only for work or study purposes, depending on one's interests.
 Finally, there are texts that one reads in a particular way - like Reading instructions, a specialized form of reading for information.
 Reading correspondence is different again, and this is offered first since the scales start in each category with interpersonal language use.
 Reading as a leisure activity is given last purely because it is added in 2017.